bsinky/bsinky.github.io/_posts/2017-07-01-pok-eacute-mon-site-blog-generator.md

 date: 2017-07-01 08:28
 categories: ["programming"]
 tags: ["programming", "pokemon", "video games"]
 excerpt: In writing the Pok&eacute;mon blog posts that I've been frequently posting, I wrote a small program, currently called pk-site.
-It occurred to me today that I hadn't written about the inner workings of my here - until now!
+It occurred to me today that I hadn't written about the inner workings of it here - until now!
 comments: true
 pinned: false
 ---